AirbusCyber/grap/README.md

 grap is available as a standalone tool with a disassembler and python bindings, and as an IDA plugin which takes advantage of the disassembly done by IDA and the reverser.

+Support:
+* Files: disassembly of PE, ELF and raw binary, further files should work within IDA
+* Architecture: x86 and x86_64

 ### Match quick pattern:
 ![Match quick pattern](https://github.com/yaps8/yaps8.github.io/raw/master/grap/figures/backspace_quick_pattern.png)